vclaudiu/manual_testing_portofolio/README.md

 The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.

 1.2 Test Monitoring and Control
-It will be done by generating periodic reports that reflect the current status of the test.[execution list.pdf](https://github.com/vclaudiu/manual_testing_portofolio/files/11356110/execution.list.pdf)
+It will be done by generating periodic reports that reflect the current status of the test.[test executions.pdf](https://github.com/vclaudiu/manual_testing_portofolio/files/11511368/test.executions.pdf)

 1.3 Test Analysis
 The testing process will be executed based on the above requirements for the Job module.
 The following test conditions were found: